MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/overview-mac-preview.md

 Microsoft is planning to release a new volume licensed version of Office later this year.
 A preview version is available now for you to install and test on devices running macOS in your organization.

-Office 2021 Standard for Mac (Preview) includes Word, Excel, PowerPoint, Outlook, OneNote, OneDrive, and Teams.
+Office LTSC Standard for Mac 2021 (Preview) includes Word, Excel, PowerPoint, Outlook, OneNote, OneDrive, and Teams.

 For information about the preview version of Office for devices running Windows, see [Overview of Office LTSC Preview](overview-ltsc-preview.md).